pipeforce/pipeforce.github.io/docs/api/commands.md

 ## mail.send ``v1``
 ----------
 Sends the given message as email.
-The message's subject and body will be used for in the email accordingly.
+The message's subject and body will be used in the email accordingly.

 [Try online.](https://try.pipeforce.org/#/commandform?command=mail.send:v1)